 The only difference between this and

-lando initis that defining the source as pantheon allows you to skip a couple of prompts.
+lando initis that defining the source as Pantheon allows you to skip some prompts.

-When prompted, paste in a Pantheon machine token you created for Lando.
-Note that most Terminal emulators use CTRL/Command + V to paste, and you will not see any characters added,
+Paste the Pantheon machine token you created for Lando when prompted.
+Most Terminal emulators use CTRL/Command + V to paste, and you will not see any characters added,

 Choose the Pantheon site you want to pull from to create your local site.

-With your site started, you’ll have your local site URL so you can access it from your browser.
-But now you can also pull the code, media files, and the database from the site’s Pantheon environment.
+You can get your local site URL when you start your site and access it from your browser.
+You can also pull your code, media files, and your database from the site’s Pantheon environment.

-Certainly, one of the most awesome benefits of using Lando with the Pantheon recipe is the ability to push your changes from your local site to your various Pantheon environments (including live and multidev instances).
+One of the benefits of using Lando with the Pantheon recipe is the ability to push your changes from your local site to your various Pantheon environments (including Live and Multidev instances).

-To initiate a push from your local environment simply type
+lando pushto initiate a push from your local environment.

 Pull changes from Pantheon:

-Sometimes, it’s a good idea to do your own search and replace on your local site once a pull has finished.
-Also, it can be a good idea to run a search replace on a site on Pantheon you pushed to.
-Here’s how you can do both!
+You can run your own search and replace on your local site after a pull has finished.
+You can also run a search replace on a site on Pantheon you pushed to.
+Here’s how you can do both:

 lando wp search-replace 'yourpantheondevurl.com' 'yourlocalapp.lndo.site'